nitinjaswal/discord-slash-commands/CONTRIBUTING.md

  }

  botToken: {
-   botPublicKey: "<botPublicKey>", ( go to development in config folder and follow the same format to add keys) },
+   botPublicKey: "<botPublicKey>", ( go to development in config folder and follow the same format to add keys - formatted using \n)
+ },

  rdsServerlessBot: {
-   rdsServerLessPrivateKey: "<RDS_SERVERLESS_PRIVATE_KEY>", ( go to development in config folder and follow the same format to add keys)
+   rdsServerLessPrivateKey: "<RDS_SERVERLESS_PRIVATE_KEY>", ( go to development in config folder and follow the same format to add keys - formatted using \n)
    ttl: 60,
  },

 ```

 - Start the rds backend
 - Open another terminal and type in the command `npx ngrok http <port backend running on>`.
 - `ngrok` creates a secure tunnel that allows a local server to connect to external clients.
 It provides a URL that can be used to connect to a local server, just like if it were a public server hosted somewhere.
 For eg: Say you're running your app on `http://127.0.0.1:5501/` i.e localhost port 5501.
 Any external applications cannot connect to this server by default, but `ngrok` will give you a `http(s)` URL that any other client can use to connect to this server.
+- Web Interface: http://127.0.0.1:4040: This is generated along with HTTPS url to identify what data is being sent through discord server in HTTP request.
 - copy the `https` URL

 - Also update the `local Url` of backend with `https` url given by ngrok

-- Go to `constants.js` in discord-slash-commands
 - Go to `src/constants/urls.ts`
 - Change the `RDS_BASE_DEVELOPMENT_API_URL`,`RDS_BASE_STAGING_API_URL` and `RDS_BASE_API_URL ` to the `ngrok https` URL generated for rds backend
 - run `npm run deploy`